 The Northern Bridge funding competition includes opportunities for PhD students to work with partner organisations.
 These organisations are 'non-HEIs' - i.e. not Higher Education Institutions.
 These organisations may be museums and galleries, archives, heritage organisations, businesses, or charities.

-Anyone interested in developing a 'Collaborative Doctoral Award' partnership should contact the History department, the Director of Postgraduate Research, Dr Adrian Green.
+Anyone interested in developing a 'Collaborative Doctoral Award' partnership should contact the Director of Postgraduate Research, Dr Adrian Green.

 Student-led applications are submitted in January, as part of the standard PhD application process.